PROTECTED CONTENT

 Knowledge Assessment — Quiz questions for each module

-Official Certificate — Downloadable proof of completion
+Certificate — Downloadable proof of completion

 Verifiable Credential — Shareable digital badge for your profile